Happy Gilmore: Among golfers

 The film has developed a cult following in the golf community, with Golf.com, Consequence of Sound, and Golf Digest praising the film, particularly the villain Shooter McGavin.

 The "Happy Gilmore swing", featuring a walking or running approach, is often imitated or attempted for fun, including by touring golf professionals.
 Three-time major champion Pádraig Harrington is particularly well known for his impression and even uses the technique in training.
 The TV series Sport Science has featured Harrington's "Happy Gilmore swing", demonstrating how it can indeed generate additional distance, though at the cost of accuracy.

 Long drive champion and professional golfer Jamie Sadlowski, also a former hockey player who can hit golf balls over 400 yards, has been called "the real-life version of Happy Gilmore".

 Lee Trevino regretted his appearance in the film and said he would not have done it if he had known how much swearing there would be in the movie.
 However, Trevino would later return to make a cameo appearance in the sequel.

 In 2020, McDonald reprised his role as Shooter in the trailer for the video game PGA Tour 2K21, and appeared as a playable golfer in PGA Tour 2K25.

-Bob Barker fight
+Bob Barker fight sequence

 The scene with Barker beating up Gilmore increased interest in The Price Is Right among younger demographics, particularly young men.
 Barker said that someone in the audience asked him about Happy Gilmore almost every day.
 Barker parodied the Happy Gilmore fight in a 2014 episode of The Bold and the Beautiful, where he fought Wyatt Spencer after arguing with him.

 In 2015, Sandler and Barker reenacted their fight for the Comedy Central Night of Too Many Stars fundraiser in aid of autism charities.

 The fight scene was also highlighted in special primetime episodes of The Price Is Right, as well as various news articles that announced Barker's death on August 26, 2023, at the age of 99.